vivekg189/resume-checker/README.md

 3. Commit your changes
 4. Push the branch
 5. Open a Pull Request

----

-# 📜 License

-This project is licensed under the **MIT License**.

----

-# 👨‍💻 Author

-Developed with ❤️ by **Vivek**

----

-# ⭐ Support

-If you like this project:

-- ⭐ Star the repository
-- 🍴 Fork the project
-- 🛠️ Contribute improvements

----

 > “Your career growth starts with preparation — AI CareerForge helps you measure it.” 🚀